 decline, by 2013, the United States was the world's biggest natural

-gas producer, and currently generates around 21 percent of the entire planet's gas
+gas producer, and as of 2018 generates around 20 percent of the entire planet's gas

 price of US natural gas by about a quarter to a third in the last few

 years.
 The United States has also seen a massive increase in

 domestic oil production, which has bounced back from a 30-year

 decline to the kind of levels that haven't been seen since 1973,

 again largely thanks to fracking of shale.
 Expanding businesses

 create jobs—and it's no coincidence that the booming US oil and gas